 There are many reasons why more knowledge within this area is of immense importance.
 For instance, a greater understanding of past societies is essential in order to convey this aspect of History to future generations and in order to counteract the use of the medieval period by extremists.
 An increase in knowledge about history (especially the medieval period) is of importance even on the local level, where public interest in the period is steadily increasing.
 In an age with instant access to information, there is a need for easily accessible, reliable online-resources.

-The project will create an open-access database that will allow for improved, uncomplicated access to the relevant extant material.
+The project will create an open-access database, Mapping Saints, that will allow for improved, uncomplicated access to the relevant extant material.
 The database will contain data on many of the texts and objects related to the cults of saints which have been dated to between the 12th and early 18th centuries.
 The geographical scope encompasses the Swedish ecclesiastical province of Uppsala (medieval Sweden and Finland).
 The time period is from the province’s establishment in 1164 to the Uppsala Synod in 1593 which consolidated the Swedish Protestant Reformation.
 During this time, the area was firmly connected to the wider network of Latin Christendom.

 The project will also map cults of saints within the same ecclesiastical province of Uppsala.
 It will be possible to create spatial and temporal visualizations of the spread of these saints’ cults, including how cults were expressed through, for example, narratives and objects.
 This will be achieved in part through the maps the project will create.
 The database will enable new ways of combining these different source-material categories (e.g. objects, texts, places, and buildings).
 The diverse sources comprise, among other things, church and altar dedications, church art, miracle stories, liturgies, and inventories.
 Thus, it will also facilitate research into the cults of saints as social phenomena and an important aspect of daily life: so-called “lived religion”.
 The compilations of these sources in a database will also allow for interdisciplinary, scholarly communication, as both written material and objects will be examined using new perspectives.